Data Processing Agreement (DPA) — Tosvi

 RolesStudio = controller; Tosvi = processor (sub-processor where the Studio is itself a processor for its own controller)

 Categories of personal dataStaff: name, email, role.
-Customers: name, phone, email, notes; vehicle plate, VIN, year, colour; quote/work history; inspection photos, customer signature, damage notes, approver name/timestamp.
+Customers: name, phone, email, notes; vehicle plate, VIN, year, colour; quote/work history; inspection photos, customer signature, damage notes, approver name/timestamp; consent records (purpose, the version of the client notice shown, grant and withdrawal timestamps, and the client's signature image where one was captured); (if messaging enabled) message content of the studio↔client conversation (inbound + outbound) + Telegram chat/user identifiers.
 Widget (if enabled): lead name + phone; truncated, irreversibly hashed visitor IP (rate-limit only)

 Categories of data subjectsStudio staff users; the Studio's customers; (if widget enabled) website visitors who submit the form